theyoucheng/AIRepair/README.md

 ```bash
 python compare.py --net_type nettype --dataset dataset --pretrained path --log_path path --depth depth
 ```
-Currently the compare.py will compare the repair performance of dl2, deeprepair and apricot running on a same pretrained model.
+Currently the compare.py will compare the repair performance of dl2, deeprepair and apricot running on the same pretrained model.
 Later we will make it support more repairing tools and frameworks.

 +nettype The structure and the neuron type in the model.
 You can choose: ResNet, MNIST and F-MNIST.